 Here is the quick version of getting the multi-device output to work, or at least how mine is set up:

-- Select Soundflower (2ch) and enable it to Use this device for sound output and Play alerts and sound effects through this device
+Select Soundflower (2ch) in the left column and right click, then enable it to Use this device for sound output and Play alerts and sound effects through this device

 But this was the point I realized I could not adjust the volume with my keyboards volume keys and if I remember right, I wasn’t even hearing anything.
 Of course from my old experiences this is where I would jump to Soundflowerbed and check my settings, verify my inputs and outputs, etc. But where is Soundflowerbed?!
 It’s gone!
 Usually it was in /Applications/Soundflower/Soundflowerbed but it was nowhere to be found.